-Northwest State Community College Police Department may be reached by dialing "3" from any campus telephone or by dialing 419-267-1452.
+Northwest State Community College Police Department may be reached by dialing 419-267-1452.

 The NSCC Police Department is located in A191 in the Atrium.

 Persons who wish to report crimes or other incidents at other College sites or from their homes should contact the police department of jurisdiction by calling 9-1-1.